Lukashenko: I am no enemy of the people

 More...

-Belarusian President Alexander Lukashenko has but one friend in the world and, in his own words, that person is Vladimir Putin, he told famous Russian reporter station Nailya Asker-Zade, who is also known for her coverage of the Russian elite’s annual visit to the Davos investment conference in a long interview for her program on the state-owned Russian television channel Rossiya 1 on January 10.
+Belarusian President Alexander Lukashenko has but one friend in the world and, in his own words, that person is Vladimir Putin, he told famous Russian reporter station Nailya Asker-Zade, who is also known for her coverage of the Russian elite’s annual visit to the Davos investment conference in a long interview for her programme on the state-owned Russian television channel Rossiya 1 on January 10.

-Both the Kremlin and Lukashenko are keeping up their effective propaganda war to manage Russian perceptions of the stand off between the president and the Belarusian population.
-Asker-Zade follows the head of RT Margarita Simonyan to Minsk who also interviewed Lukashenko at the end of last year as part of a campaign to manage Lukashenko’s image in Russia.
+Both the Kremlin and Lukashenko are keeping up their effective propaganda war to manage Russian perceptions of the stand-off between the president and the Belarusian population.
+Asker-Zade follows the head of RT Margarita Simonyan to Minsk, who also interviewed Lukashenko at the end of last year as part of a campaign to manage Lukashenko’s image in Russia.

 Asker-Zade’s hour-long segment included a ride in Lukashenko’s Mercedes, a tour of his residence, a trip to a hockey rink, and dinner with the Belarusian president and his youngest son, Meduza reports.

-“‘We need to be closer to Russia,” Lukashenko on his friendship with Putin also mentioning that the mooted constitutional changes may be pushed through sometime this year, as the Kremlin’s preferred way of bring the stand off to an end.
+“‘We need to be closer to Russia,” said Lukashenko on his friendship with Putin, also mentioning that the mooted constitutional changes may be pushed through sometime this year, the Kremlin’s preferred way of bringing the stand-off to an end.

-Asker-Zade, who is romantically linked to the CEO of Russia’s VTB Bank Andrei Kostin, asked Lukashenko to comment on his decision to declare 2021 the Year of People's Unity.
+Asker-Zade, who is romantically linked to the CEO of Russia’s VTB Bank, Andrei Kostin, asked Lukashenko to comment on his decision to declare 2021 the Year of People's Unity.

 “I just want to say that I did not do it just to show anyone anything.
 Although it also makes sense, so that people understand that I am not an enemy to my own people and, above all, to myself.
 I want peace and concord in the country.
 You probably want this, too.
 If you do not like the current president, then the presidential election is the only way to address the issue.
 Only the presidential election.
 I say this no matter how much some might dislike it,” Lukashenko said, referring to the disputed August 9 presidential election which was massively falsified to give the incumbent a landslide victory.